stardot/UEF2ROM/doc/index.md

 with notes containing commands that the user needed to input before loading them.

-The `-p1` option is used to insert boot code to disable the Plus 1:
+The `-p1` option is used to insert boot code to disable the Plus 1, which can be useful for games like [Escape From Moonbase Alpha](http://www.stairwaytohell.com/electron/uefarchive/Micropower/EscapeFromMoonbaseAlpha_E.zip):

     UEF2ROM.py -a -m -p1 UEFs/EscapeFromMoonbaseAlpha_E.uef ROMs/EscapeFromMoonbaseAlpha.rom